 To visit Gary’s bench and raise money for awareness and screening for esophageal cancer!
-Over the last ten years, over $109,000 has been raised in total for RCH.
+Over the last eleven years, over $121,112.00 has been raised in total for RCH.
 In August 2014 two gastroscopes were purchased for $46,133.00.
 The first scope is a general gastroscope that is used every day at RCH, to treat acute bleeding from ulcers or varices arising from liver disease.
 This equipment allows the physician to diagnose and treat the problem all in one procedure by taking biopsies.
 The second scope is a nasal-jejunal gastroscope.
 This is a special piece of equipment that is used for patients who cannot be sedated or have illnesses causing strictures which will not allow the use of normal gastroscopes.
 With newer gastroscopes, physicians are able to obtain higher HD resolution and diagnose illness with greater accuracy.

 The third scope purchased this past year 2017, is a transnasal scope for $38,121.09.
 It is a thin scope, less than half the size of the conventional EGD scope.
 It provides excellent visualization of the throat, esophagus, upper stomach, lower stomach and the duodenum (first part of the small intestine).
 It assists in detecting esophageal masses that may not be detectable with the use of a regular sized scope.
 RCH is in the process of using more funds to purchase another scope.